-The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the 2023 Bonds.
-The 2023 Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the 2023 Series D Bonds.
+The 2023 Series D Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered 2023 Bond certificate will be issued for each Series and maturity of the 2023 Bonds, totaling in the aggregate the principal amount of the 2023 Bonds of each Series, and will be deposited with DTC.
+One fully-registered 2023 Series D Bond certificate will be issued for each maturity of the 2023 Series D Bonds, totaling in the aggregate the principal amount of the 2023 Series D Bonds, and will be deposited with DTC.